 Field Studies in Biodiversity includes a weeklong fieldtrip to Pulau Tioman, an island off the coast of Malaysia.
 Students and experienced field biologists participate in field work, analysis, and discussions each day, followed by a debrief with the group each evening.
 In addition to field research the course focuses on the study of multiple species-rich habitats through lectures and practical learning.
 For this course, UCEAP students take a quiz, give a presentation, and write a required research paper that is due one week after the end of the program term.

 Use the following resources to learn more:

-12 UC quarter units/8 UC semester units required; 2 courses.
+12 quarter/8 semester UC units required; 2 courses.

 Internships, Research, and Independent Study